SomeCallMeTom/DnD/source/content/index.md

  - Flanking grants +2 to hit

  #### Potions
- - Drinking as a Bonus Action
+ - Drinking is a Bonus Action.
  - Feeding it to an unconscious character is a full Action.

  #### Crits